📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 If you are planning a trip to Ireland and want to make a good impression on the locals, a quick nod to the first lone magpie you see will not go unnoticed.

 ☘️ Enjoying this?
-65,000 Ireland lovers get stories like this every week.
+65,000 Ireland lovers get stories like this every weekday morning.
 Subscribe free →

 Why the Superstitions Stuck